ollywhaites/Football_Portfolio/README.md

 # [Scattergraphs for Player Scouting]()

 This project highlights a method of technically scouting players by comparing two particular statitsics.
 Here the use of scattergraphs is explained and they are utilised to visualise the most valued players.
-Additionlly, they may be used to understand the style of play of a player.
+Additionally, they may be used to understand the style of play of a player.

 The full report is found by clicking the link in the title.
 Alternatively, any visualisations are found [here]().
 Two examples of scattergrams for highlighting valuable players are shown bellow.